Nathan-Gonzales/vindi-site/README.md

 # Vindictus University: [See Here](https://chimerical-gnome-44fd17.netlify.app/)
 ![mainPage](https://github.com/Nathan-Gonzales/vindi-site/assets/105566893/20e178fb-d04b-41dc-b332-59a55e0ef87b)
-A fansite for players of the MMO Vindictus can come to learn tips and tricks and find communities of people to play the game with.
+A fansite for players of the MMO Vindictus to come learn tips and tricks and find communities of people to play the game with.

 ## How It's Made: